jdandrade/snake-race-thread-concurrency/README.md

 A variation of the popular game Snake using multi-snake threads moving against things to practice concurrency

-Project made during 2nd Year of graduation for the class - Distributive & Concurrent Programming
+Project made during 2nd Year of graduation for the class - Concurrent and Parallel Programming

 ## Instructions